wp-plugins/bitcoin-ticker-widget/readme.txt

 * Get the new Coin Ticker.
 This update is mandatory in order to continue using the plugin.

 = 2.0.3 =
 * Get the new Coin Ticker.
 This update is mandatory in order to continue using the plugin.

+= 2.0.4 =
+* Get the new Coin Ticker.
+This update is mandatory in order to continue using the plugin.